-Student studies are those undertaken primarily for the purpose of obtaining an educational qualification.
+Student research means studies which are primarily for the purpose of obtaining an educational qualification.

 Studies where the main purpose is to undertake specific research – and the educational qualification is secondary – do not fall into this category.

-This guidance relates to health and social care research projects conducted by undergraduate and master’s students.
+This guidance relates to health and social care research projects conducted for educational purposes by undergraduate and master’s students.

-During the COVID-19 pandemic, the HRA and devolved administrations are prioritising the review of studies related to COVID-19.
-There is also significant pressure on the NHS/HSC, limiting its ability to participate in research studies unrelated to COVID-19.
+In March 2020, the HRA and devolved administrations announced our decision to stop reviewing applications for individual undergraduate and master’s student projects until further notice, while we prioritised the urgent review of COVID-19 studies.
+This was also due to the significant pressure on the NHS/HSC, limiting their ability to participate in research studies which were unrelated to COVID-19.

 No new applications can be submitted for: